szambri/SimpleToDo/README.md

 ## Notes

 It was difficult at first to understand Constrain View on Android Studio, but I was eventually able to constrain my app elements using the design view.
+I also had to practice pushing and committing from Android Studio to GitHub.

 ## License